x

 More () »

-Theft charge dismissed for accused carjacking suspect shot by Memphis Police officer
+Accused carjacking suspect shot by Memphis Police officer arraigned

 Jairo Ponce, 29, remains charged with aggravated robbery, carjacking, aggravated assault on a first responder, and more.

-Jairo Ponce, 29, remains charged with aggravated robbery, carjacking, aggravated assault on a first responder, employment of a firearm during the commission of a dangerous felony, and evading arrest in auto.
+Jairo Ponce, 29, was indicted on charges of aggravated robbery, carjacking, aggravated assault on a first responder, employment of a firearm during the commission of a dangerous felony, and evading arrest in auto.

-The theft charge came from an incident on May 25, just days before the shooting.
+A previous theft charge from an incident on May 25 just days before the shooting was dismissed in September.
 According to the affidavit, RING camera video showed a man identified as Ponce walking through a yard with a gun.
 The affidavit said that same man in the same clothing had just tried to rob a man minutes before the video was taken.
-The charge was dismissed Sept.
-14 due to a "lack of prosecution" according to court records.
+The charge was dismissed due to a "lack of prosecution" according to court records.

 The shooting involving MPD